Use case #0002

 Identity data inconsistent — potential fraud or error — human review required

-Aadhaar name, PAN name, and CKYC name all show materially different surnames with no recognisable relationship (not transliteration, not initials, not name change pattern).
+SSN / government ID name, photo ID name, and prior CIP name all show materially different surnames with no recognisable relationship (not transliteration, not initials, not name change pattern).
 DOB mismatch beyond known error ranges.
 Resolution: application held.
-Detailed discrepancy brief generated for KYC officer.
+Detailed discrepancy brief generated for KYC / CIP officer.
 AML check triggered in parallel.
 No auto-resolution — human decision required at every step.

 The conflict resolution outcome distribution